St. Amant High School Band Handbook

 An excused absence is one that is documented by a doctor, obituary, or family emergency.
 An excused absence for a family emergency must be approved by one of the directors and must be verified by a parental note and phone call.
 All excuses must be turned in with in five days of returning to school.

 Each band member is required to pay a $200.00 fee.
+The family fee will be $300.00.
 This fee covers the cost of all uniform cleaning and storage, rental and maintenance of school-owned instruments, travel, meals, band camp, marching band and concert band staff, items in connection with the Band Awards Banquet, Senior Jackets, and other budgetary necessities.

 Payment of the band fee is due at registration, and report cards will be held for those students who have not paid.
 In the event that a student has still not paid his/her fees by the beginning of the following year, he/she will not be allowed to register until all obligations have been settled.
 In addition, we will not assign a uniform to a student who has not paid his/her fees.
 We do not, however, wish to cause a financial burden for any family, so if you are unable to pay the fee, simply check with your directors.
 Our band booster club has been very good about helping out families who cannot afford to pay the band fee.